What Is AAC? A Parent-Friendly Introduction

 • Devices accessed via touch, eye gaze, or switches

-AAC is not a linear process.
-It is not about moving from signs to symbols to speech.
-Many AAC users mix and match, using different methods in different contexts depending on what works best in the moment.
+AAC is not a linear process, and there is no hierarchy where one method is considered ‘better’ than another.
+It’s not about moving from signs to symbols to speech.
+Many AAC users mix and match, using different methods in different contexts depending on what works best in the moment — a flexible approach known as multi-modal communication.

 Who Is AAC For?